raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 ## (3) No Peer Usage, and Little Usage in General

+### "You're cut off from the rest of the web community"

 * We do no have any academic partners developing new software using Primefaces
 * Job sites such as indeed.com only list 147 Primefaces jobs in the country.
    * The combined total for MA, CA, and NY is 24